michellito/bird-audio-id/README.md

 This repository contains Jupyter Notebooks demonstrating bird species identification from audio recordings using the BirdNET deep learning model.

+To use the notebooks in the CyVerse Discovery Environment, click the "Powered by CyVerse" button above.
+This will launch a Jupyterlab instance on CyVerse.

+An API Key for the MCP notebook can be obtained from AI Verde: [https://chat.cyverse.ai](https://chat.cyverse.ai).
+A CyVerse staff member will need to create your account first.

 ## Models and Packages

 - **BirdNET Model**: Developed by Cornell University's Lab of Ornithology.
 [BirdNET Website](https://birdnet.cornell.edu/)